scylladb/scylla-monitoring/README.md

 Please follow the instructions at: https://docs.docker.com/install/linux/docker-ce/centos/ Note that Docker was renamed and it is now docker-ce.
-If you are running older docker version, remove it first by following the instruction.
+If you are running an older docker version, remove it first by following the instruction.

 ##### Complete Prerequisites Installation